yaskovdev/blog/_drafts/true-story.md

 The tests were trying to explain me what went wrong.
 But the message they used for it was not too informative.
 Some of them were saying that "expected: 200, actual: 210", while others just threw `ArrayIndexOutOfBoundsException`, being even more stingy at the details.

+1. Probably something was changed?
+No, I don't see any commits
+2. Maybe it takes some prices or coefficients from another service?
+No, I don't see any communications in the logs.

 ### The Mystery

 I could not count how many wild versions came to my mind.